Never-Ending Behavior-Cloning Agent for Robotic Manipulation: Experiments

-\textbf{Baselines.} We conduct the comprehensive evaluation between our NBAgent and the following four methods: PerAct \cite{shridhar2023perceiver}, GNFactor \cite{ze2023gnfactor}, Fine-Tuning and ER \cite{chaudhry2019tiny}.
-PerAct and GNFactor joint train all manipulation skills within one-stage training, for two datasets respectively, referred to as the upperbound.
-Fine-Tuning achieves continual learning by fine-tuning all parameters in perceiver model on novel skills.
-ER randomly stores old skills data to memory buff and replay them when detecting novel skills.
+\textbf{Baselines.} We conduct the comprehensive evaluation between our NBAgent and the following two multi-task behavior-cloning methods: PerAct \cite{shridhar2023perceiver}, GNFactor \cite{ze2023gnfactor}, and five continual learning methods in behavior-cloning agent setting: Fine-Tuning, ER \cite{chaudhry2019tiny}, LWF \cite{li2017learning}, iCaRL \cite{rebuffi2017icarl}, PODNet \cite{douillard2020podnet} and C-LoRA \cite{smith2024continualdiffusion}.
+More specifically, both PerAct \cite{shridhar2023perceiver} and GNFactor\cite{ze2023gnfactor} joint train all manipulation skills within one-stage training, for two datasets respectively, referred to as the upperbound.
+Fine-Tuning enables continual learning by updating all parameters of the Perceiver model for novel skills.
+ER \cite{chaudhry2018riemannian} randomly stores old skills to memory buff and replay them when learning novel skills.
+LWF \cite{li2017learning} applies knowledge distillation between current and old models using replayed samples. iCaRL \cite{rebuffi2017icarl} introduces memory management to select and update stored episodes in the memory buffer.
+C-LoRA \cite{smith2024continualdiffusion} employs an orthogonal regularization loss to prevent catastrophic forgetting during task-specific LoRA adaptation.
+M2distill \cite{roy2025m2distill} preserves a consistent latent space across vision, language, and action modalities to mitigate catastrophic forgetting.